 - 39 People Who Got Richer AFTER Quitting Their Day Jobs

 - Can Being a “Friend-For-Rent” Really Make Extra Money?

 If frugality isn’t enough for the math to make sense, consider the following supplements to simple living:

 When I was in undergraduate, I had a work-study with my department that allowed extra shifts and “overtime” pay if I took the job of a person who happens to be absent that day.
 Not very many people at my school knew of this hack.
-I got on the good side of the receptionist when I gave her some mooncake during the autumn moon festival.
-She took a liking to me and she offered me multiple shifts.
+I got on the good side of the receptionist when I gave her some homemade desserts (a nice way of saying bribe).
+She took a liking to me after that and she offered me multiple shifts.

 My point is to ask your employer if there is room in the payroll for you to work more.
 It will show initiative, it will show how determined you are to get ahead, and how responsible you can be.
 It can also give you a general feel where the company is going.

 If they said no to any additional shifts then you can easily gauge what your job means to them, where the company is going, where the company is at now, and if you should start looking for a new job!

 2. Cohabitate With Significant Other

 Cohabitating also reduces things like rent transportation utilities.
 There’s strength in numbers.
 I just wanted to add that cohabitating with the right significant other can be a very cost-effective method in the long-run – especially if the significant other is frugal or save money as well.
 You get to build upon each other like Hubby and I did when we started living together.
 We kept each other in line and in check.
 We are firm believers in cohabitating before marriage; you can learn a lot about that person.